PHOTOS: Living Tree Bridges In A Land Of Clouds

 The raw materials for building these bridges are rubber fig trees (Ficus elastica).
 That's because they are very elastic, and they put out aerial roots.
 First, an ideal location on the river is identified for the bridge, and then people go into the forest and find healthy F. elastica saplings to replant on either side of the river.

 After a wait of 10 to 15 years, the trees are old enough to put out aerial roots, which the bridge builders then coax across the river with the help of bamboo scaffolding.
 This scaffolding doubles as a temporary way for pedestrians to cross the river while the bridge is under construction.
 Over the years, the aerial roots are pulled and woven to meet the tree on the other side of the river.
-The roots are tied with each other and over the years they begin to merge by a process of fusion known as anastomosis.
+The roots are tied with one another and eventually they merge by a process of fusion known as anastomosis.

 Once the tree has reached a certain level of maturity, it adds more roots to the network, which the local people weave into the bridge.
 After the entire network of roots has sufficiently matured, the bridge reaches a critical strength capable of supporting pedestrians.

-This is the standard method used in root bridge-building.
-But after exploring and photographing over 25 such structures and speaking with those who use them most, I came to realize there is no one way to construct or grow these bridges, and no two bridges look exactly alike.
+This is the standard method used in root-bridge building.
+But after exploring and photographing over 25 such structures and speaking with those who use them most, I came to realize that there is no one way to construct or grow these bridges and that no two bridges look exactly alike.
 I found bridges in their very early stages of development and some that were centuries old.

-In the early stages of growth there is more maintenance as villagers guide and tie new roots into the existing bridge.
+In the early stages of growth, there is more maintenance as villagers guide and tie new roots into the existing bridge.
 Sometimes they'll build bamboo handrails to prevent people from falling off.
 In addition, the villagers will stuff fallen leaves inside the gaps of the root network so they may decompose into humus and provide nutrition for the bridge.

 The more I learned, the more I realized how conventional vocabulary related to building and construction simply did not seem adequate to describe this process.
-As I walked across my first JingKiengJri, my mind darted this way and that, trying to find a comparable experience.
+As I walked across my first jing kieng jri, my mind darted this way and that, trying to find a comparable experience.
 No, it did not feel like crossing a concrete bridge.
 No, it did not feel like climbing a tree.
 Instead, it felt like a fairy tale come to life.
 And perhaps, in a way, that's what it is.

-In a place where concrete bridges are unlikely to survive even a few decades due to earthquakes, landslides and floods, these bridges grow stronger, more robust and resilient with age.
+In a place where concrete bridges are unlikely to survive even a few decades because of earthquakes, landslides and floods, these bridges grow stronger, more robust and resilient with age.
 They do not require revenue to build, only time.

 What's more, the root bridges don't just support humans who cross over them.
 Studies suggest that a single F. elastica tree can potentially support up to a few hundred living species — birds, insects, sometimes mammals and vegetation like moss.
 The trees themselves are ecosystems, constantly interacting with their living and nonliving surroundings.